 Gaudi’s Sagrada Familia.
-This is a spectacular work of architecture and art and is still quite unfinished.
-It was started in 1882 and is predicted to be complete in 2060+-.
-To have seen this incredible monument to all religions twice now is tremendous.
-We attempted to see the Parc Guell as well, but was difficult to get in… we have ear-marked the extravagant Gaudi park for the next trip to Barcelona.
+This is a spectacular work of architecture and art and the structure is still quite unfinished.
+It began construction in 1882 and is predicted to be complete in 2060+-.
+We are fortunate to have seen this incredible monument to all religions twice now.
+We attempted to see the Parc Guell as well, but was difficult to get in… we have ear-marked the extravagant Gaudi park for our next trip to Barcelona.
 Here is a short bio on Antoni Gaudi.

 Picasso Museum.
 I could write an entire post on just this morning.
 The Picasso museum was a special treat in that the museum begins with Picasso’s early life painting with the natural talent of a master at age 14!
 His early work was inspiring, beautiful.
 We were taken through his works of art but simultaneously though the political structure of the times as well as friends he made, and only then can one begin to understand why and how he came to paint the way he did.
 A talented artist who chose his path carefully. museu picasso

 It was in Barcelona where the kids showed their voracious appetite for learning.
 They asked no less than one million questions about everything and tried new foods at every meal.
 Something else changed in that Tony and I were a team in their learning and our school days were far less structured.
 The amount of history, geography, religion, art history and politics we had covered was both unexpected and formidable.
 We had so much to show them, and so little time!